dbt-labs/adapter-bulk-issue-create/discussion_17.md

 #6914 #8653  <!-- markdownlint-disable-line MD018 -->

-There's a new config for tests, `store_failures_as` which can be `table` or `view`.
-It overlaps in "interesting" ways with an existing config, `store_failures`, which will be deprecated within the next two minor releases, i.e. either `1.8` or `1.9`
+There's a new config for tests, `store_failures_as` which can be `table`, `view`, or `ephemeral`. `table` and `view` will commonly be used to turn on the store failure feature. `ephemeral` is mostly used to turn off the store failures feature at a lower grain (e.g. model) after it has been turned on at a higher level (e.g. project).
+The new `store_failures_as` config, when set by the user, will override the existing config `store_failures`, which will be deprecated within the next two minor releases, i.e. either `1.8` or `1.9`.
+If the user does not set `store_failures_as`, `store_failures` will continue to behave as it has in the past until deprecation.

 > [!NOTE]
 Provided that your adapter doesn't have a custom `test` materialization overriding Core's default, there shouldn't be work required here beyond adding the below tests.
-But leaving this as standalone section rather than listing the available tests just in case.
+If the `test` materialization is overridden, then the change is to inspect `config.get("store_failures", "table")` and use that as the relation_type instead of a hard-coded "table".
+There could be other changes required, but that's the gist of it.
+I'll leave this as standalone section rather than listing the available tests just in case.

 #### Store Failures Tests